-Lecture/Seminar – 3 hours every Wednesday morning for 12 months (Requirement is 26 weeks with a total of 52 seminar topics).
+Lecture/Seminar – 3 hours every Wednesday morning for two terms (Requirement is for students to attend a total of 40 seminar topics).
 Each seminar will be led by one of the participants or an invited guest.
-Each student will be responsible for the specific course curriculum (content) and its implementation.
-This will involve deciding on topics for discussion, responsibility for inviting speakers (participants or invited guest speakers), and organizing the logistics of scheduling.
+Student will collaborate with the instructor in developing the specific course content and its implementation.
+Students will decide on topics for discussion and be responsible for inviting speakers or presenting topics themselves.
 Each participant may make several presentations throughout the course.
 Each participant must write a short report reflecting on his/her experience in the course and documenting all seminars attended.

 This series of seminars will consist of analysis, synthesis, and evaluation of materials from a variety of relevant disciplines.
 Usually each week will consist of 2 seminars covering any one of a number of topics, i.e.: family medicine in different countries, social, philosophical, political, historical, economic and scientific issues pertaining to family medicine and primary care.